Cynsar-Capital/cynsar-capital-web/content/pages/index.md

         title: Collaboration
       - type: FeaturedItem
         title: Initiation
-        text: >+
+        text: >
           At our neutral tech investment firm, we take pride in fostering strong partnerships with businesses that share our values of equity, fairness, and transparency.

           Once a collaboration is established, we continue to support these businesses by providing them with the necessary resources and guidance to thrive and make a positive societal impact.
+By offering these post-investment support services, we aim to nurture long-term partnerships with businesses that drive equitable, fair, and transparent technological advancements
         actions:
           - type: Button
             label: Learn more